shamithudayanga/shamithudayanga/README.md

 ### Hi there 👋,  I’m Shamith Udayanga
-#### I am GitHub Readme Generator's A passionate full-stack developer from Sri Lanka!creator
+### A passionate full-stack developer from Sri Lanka!

 am a dedicated full-stack developer with a passion for crafting innovative digital solutions.
 With years of experience in both front-end and back-end development, I thrive on turning ideas into functional, user-friendly applications.
 My expertise includes a wide range of programming languages and technologies, from HTML, CSS, and JavaScript for building intuitive user interfaces, to Python, Node.js, and Ruby on Rails for robust server-side development.

 Skills: PHP / REACT / JAVA SCRIPT / HTML / CSS/ NEXT JS / MYSQL/Python